JacobersCom/Raytracing-Over-Summer/README.md

 # Raytracing
 I wanted to challange myself to finish a project in my week of summer that I gave up on a year ago.
+This was also my first time using vkpkg with cmake.

 ## Progress Photos